rodonile/docker/grafana_compose/README.md

 ### Instructions
 - Create system users on host system.
 Alternatives: user: 1000 (to run containers as main system user) or comment out "user" parameter for the services in docker-compose.yml and run every container as root)
-- Run the stack docker-compose up -d
+- Run the stack with docker-compose up -d